irvirty/irvirty.pages.dev/README.md

 🎨 ~50 Themes (dark, light and medium).
 🏷️ Speed ​​dial panel.
 🎮 JavaScript Games: Typing Speed (WPM), Snake, Memory Symbol, Tic Tac Toe.
+📝 Todo List.
 🎨 Themes for Firefox, Geany IDE.
 🛍 Extensions: New Tab Redirect, Auto theme switcher (for Firefox only).
 WP: Experimental theme for WordPress.
 📄 Website Templates.
-📝 Todo List.
 📦 And other: CSS Art, images, icons, ...
+🎁 The old simplified version of this website is in the "website templates" section.

 ---